rayyanh/react-dashboard/README.md

 # react-dashboard
-A dashboard created using React.js with the utilization of Google APIs
+A dashboard created using React.js with the utilization of various APIs